Best Stocks By Dividend Yield

 ➣ What if I already have Sharesight subscription?

-If you already have a Sharesight subscription, we will pick up your bill (up to the value of the Investor Plan).
+If you already have a Sharesight subscription, we will pick up your bill (up to the value of the Standard Plan).
 For existing Sharesight subscribers, you are able to link your existing account to your Investor subscription.
-If you are on the monthly investor plan, the billing will be directed to Morningstar from the following month.
+If you are on the monthly Standard Plan, the billing will be directed to Morningstar from the following month.
 If you are on an annual plan, the next annual payment will be paid directly by Morningstar.
-If you are on a higher priced plan you will be charged the difference between the investor plan cost and your plan.
+If you are on a higher priced plan you will be charged the difference between the Standard Plan cost and your plan.

 No credit card required.